 \begin{proof}[Proof of Theorem~\ref{th:2c}] \begin{itemize}\itemsep 0pt \item[\ref{i:v}] This has been already explained in Subsection~\ref{ss:norm}. \item[\ref{i:w}] First, some~$\mathcal W$ does correspond to any point in a Zariski open subset in the space of parameters~$w_m$, where $w_m$, $m=1,\ldots,5$, are the independent ratios of the values~$\omega_{ijk}$ mentioned in the Theorem.
 To show this, it is enough to consider the ``even'' case and note that the rank of the ($5\times 10$) Jacobian matrix $(\partial w_m / \partial \varphi_{ijk})$ is generically~5, which can be checked by a direct calculation.

-Now, let there be two sets $\{d_a\}$ and~$\{d'_a\}$ of normalized edge operators.
+Now, let there be two 4-simplex quasi-Gaussian weights $\mathcal W$ and~$\mathcal W'$ with the two respective sets $\{d_a\}$ and~$\{d'_a\}$ of normalized edge operators, and let the above mentioned parameters~$w_m$ be the same for $\mathcal W$ and~$\mathcal W'$.
 For a pair $a,b$ of edges, the scalar product between $d_a$ and~$d_b$ --- which of course vanishes --- is a sum of ``partial scalar products'' over five tetrahedra, compare formulas \eqref{sc} and~\eqref{sct}:

 We will show that these partial scalar products within the two sets are the same up to a factor: